Snowflake-Labs/sfquickstarts/site/sfguides/src/snowplow-web-analytics/snowplow-web-analytics.md

 ### Deployment Steps

-We'll use Snowplow BDP (Behavioral Data Platform) to run the standard data models in Snowflake.
+We'll use Snowplow BDP to run the standard data models in Snowflake.

 #### Step 1: Create a Warehouse Connection